jklae/DXViewer/README.md

 * Microsoft Visual Studio 2019 on x64 platform (C++14)
 * CMake 3.19.0

-If you build with cmake, you will get library files (.lib, .dll).
+If you build with cmake, you will get library files (.lib, .dll) and shader files (.cso).

 ## Reference
 * Frank Luna.
 2016. _Introduction to 3D Game Programming with DirectX 12_.
 Mercury Learning and Information.